What Are Qualified Charitable Distributions?

 - The Importance of Charitable Giving In Financial and Estate Planning

-This website is a public resource of general information that is intended, but not promised or guaranteed, to be correct, complete, and up to date.
+This website is a public resource of general information that is intended, but not promised or guaranteed, to be correct, complete and up to date.
 The materials on this website, including all comments and responses to comments, do not constitute legal, tax, or other professional advice, and is not intended to create, and receipt or viewing does not constitute, nor should it be considered an invitation for, an attorney-client relationship.
 The reader should not rely on information provided herein and should always seek the advice of competent legal counsel and/or a tax professional in the reader’s state or jurisdiction.
 The owner of this website does not intend links on the website to be referrals or endorsements of the linked entities.